sapna172018/myrepo/README.md.txt

 #DEMO PROJECT README
 This is a sample readme file.
-Updated some content This is branch master new added
+Updated some content This is branch master after conflict